agg23/analogue-pocket-utils/README.md

 | sound_i2s.sv     | Provides audio over the i2s bridge.
 Supports signed and unsigned audio                                              |

 ### Debug Key
+You must set `"cartridge_adapter": 0` in the `core.json` file, otherwise - the dev key doesn't work, and be careful when you distribute as well, or you will waste power.

 This example demonstrates controlling the Debug Key's LED with the button.

 ```verilog